What is polymeric sand?

-Jointing sands that benefit from the Nextgel technology are easier to spread, faster to activate and much cleaner to install, forming no dust or haze.
+Jointing sands that benefit from the Nextgel technology is easier to spread, faster to activate, and much cleaner to install, forming no dust or haze.
 Overall, this groundbreaking technology makes the jointing of concrete pavers way more convenient for the installer and his customer.

-The Nextgel technology is used in the manufacturing of Techniseal’s high performance HP Nextgel jointing sand since 2015.
-Starting 2019, this process was also utilized in the production of SmartSand, a next generation jointing sand that was launched as an upgrade to RG+ for paver installations carried out in residential areas.
+The Nextgel technology is used in the manufacturing of Techniseals high-performance HP Nextgel jointing sand since 2015.
+Starting in 2019, this process was also utilized in the production of SmartSand, next-generation jointing sand that was launched as an upgrade to RG+ for paver installations carried out in residential areas.

 What are the main advantages of polymeric sand?

 The use of polymeric sand for concrete paver installations has several advantages, including:

 - A more aesthetic appearance of paver joints

 How to choose the right polymeric sand for my paver installations?